Identifying Cointegration by Eigenanalysis: Conclusions

 \section{Conclusions}

 We propose in this paper a simple, direct and model-free method for identifying cointegration relationships among multiple time series of which different components series may have different integration orders.
 The method boils down to an eigenanalysis for a non-negative definite matrix.
-One may view that the components of the transformed series $\wh \bx_t = \wh \bA' \by_t$ are arranged in the ascending order according to the ``degree'' of stationarity; reflected by the magnitude of the eigenvalues of $\wh \bW$.
-Then in addition to the proposed information criterion for determining the cointegration order, unit-root tests may be applied to determine the number of stationary components of $\wh \bx_t$.
+One may view that the components of the transformed series $\wh \bx_t = \wh \bA' \by_t$ are arranged in ascending order according to the ``degree'' of stationarity; reflected by the magnitude of the eigenvalues of $\wh \bW$.

-In this paper we only focus on inference on the cointegration rank $r$ and cointegration space $\calM(\bA_2)$.
-One practically relevant open problem is to identify the subspaces of $\calM(\bA_1)$ according to the different integration orders of the components of $\wh \bx_{t1}$.
-Further, it would be interesting to consider letting $j_0$ in (\ref{2.6}) diverge together with the sample size $n$.